a1pat/Starbucks-Capstone/README.md

 The two clusters are primarily differentiated by **F** (blue bars) or **M** (orange bars).
 The **F** group has slightly-above-average age and income.
 The age and income of the **M** group is slightly below average.
 The membership year is not relevant.

-Jumping ahead to five clusters, the cluster membership is as follows (the red bar for Cluster #3 makes it a little difficult to read the chart):
+Jumping ahead to five clusters, the cluster membership is as follows:

 ![5 Clusters](images/cluster_centers_5.png)
 1. **Cluster 1** (blue bars): contains **F**.
 The average age and income of this cluster are well above average;